Directory of Legislation

 2. This Act requires that the supply of animals for the purposes of research only be conducted by those persons or organisations holding an 'Animal Suppliers Licence' issued under the Act.

-(a) the Code of Practice with respect to animal research,
+(a) the Code of Practice relating to the conduct of animal research and the supply of animals for use in animal research,

 (b) the accreditation and licensing of persons and organisations that conduct animal research or supply animals,

-(c) exempting animals from requirements relating to the supply of animals,
+(c) certain exemptions from requirements relating to the conduct of animal research and the supply of animals,

 (d) the qualifications of members of the Animal Research Review Panel,

 (e) the constitution and procedure of animal care and ethics committees and subcommittees,